Program Admission: Master of Science in ASL/English Interpreting

 - Competitive Graduate Record Examination (GRE) scores in all three categories: Verbal Reasoning, Quantitative Reasoning, and Writing Analysis

 - Strong academic English and academic ASL competency

-2. The application requires designation of two references who will receive an automated message to complete their references online.
+References: The application requires designation of two references who will receive an automated message to complete their references online.
 Please provide the most recent email addresses of your references.
 These references should be professionals who are familiar with your academic background and aptitude for graduate work and are able to specify your capabilities for future performance and scholarship in interpreter education.
 At least one reference should be from a college/university professor, if possible.

-- Official transcripts of undergraduate and graduate study.
+Transcripts: Include official transcripts of undergraduate and graduate study.